mojiastonybrook/SuperFGDTrackML/README.md

 ### Remote jobs

-To run the code with remote jobs, change directory to `jobs` and make necessary modifications to a `.sh` script.
+To run the code with remote jobs, change directory to `jobs` and make necessary modifications to a `.sh` script according to user demands.

 Submit the shell script by:
 - ```
   sbatch run_train_trans_model.sh
   ```